 Mr. Quqqiaq: Thank you, Mr. Speaker.
-I wanted to recognize once again the birthday girl, daddy's girl, Charmaine.
+I wanted to recognize, once again, the birthday girl, who is daddy's girl, Charmaine.
 She is named after my dad, Inukpaaluk.
 Stand up, panik.
-She is ten years old today, Mr. Speaker, and also my wife just left and my Caylon, "Devon Drey," apparently needed to get out of the House, Mr. Speaker, so he's going back to the hotel.
+She is ten years old today, Mr. Speaker, and also my wife just left and my Caylon, "Devon Drey," apparently needed to get out of the House, Mr. Speaker, so he's right back to the hotel.
 Other than that, I want my colleagues to welcome my girl.
 It's her birthday today.
 Thank you, Mr. Speaker.